 - 2. An expense for service or supplies which are provided or paid for by the federal government or its agencies, except for: - a.
-The Veterans' Administration, when services are provided to a veteran for a disability that is not service connected; - b.
+The Veterans' Administration, when services are provided to a veteran for a disability that is not service connected. - b.
 A military Hospital or facility, where services are provided to a Retiree (or Dependent of a Retiree) from the armed services; and - c.
 A group health plan established by a government for its own civilian Employees and their Dependents. - 3.
 Expenses that are caused by or arising out of war or act of war (whether declared or undeclared), civil unrest, armed invasion, or aggression or during service in the armed forces of any country. - 4.
 A loss or expense: - a.
 That is incurred while a Plan Participant is on active duty or training in the Armed Forces, National Guard, or Reserves of any state or country; and - b.
 For which a governmental body or its agencies are liable. - 5.
-An expense that is more than the Allowed Amount.
+An expense in excess of the Allowed Amount. - 6.
+Services rendered or started, or supplies furnished, prior to the Plan Participant's Effective Date of coverage under the Plan or after the Plan Participant's coverage is terminated under the Plan.

-- 6. Services rendered or started, or supplies furnished, prior to the Plan Participant's Effective Date of coverage under the Plan or after the Plan Participant's coverage is terminated under the Plan. - 7.
-An expense for which a Plan Participant does not have to pay or would not be an incurred expense in the absence of the Plan. - 8.
+- 7. An expense for which a Plan Participant does not have to pay or would not be an incurred expense in the absence of the Plan. - 8.
 An expense that is primarily for the Plan Participant's convenience or comfort or that of the Participant's family, caretaker, Physician, or other Licensed Health Care Provider. - 9.
 Expenses for preparation of reports or itemized bills relating to Covered Medical Expenses, unless specifically requested and approved by the Plan. - 10.
-Expenses for homeopathic services, products, and botanical preparations. - 11.
-Expenses incurred by individuals other than the covered Plan Participant receiving treatment, services, or supplies. - 12.
-Expenses for which the Plan Participant is not, in the absence of this coverage, legally obligated to pay, or for which a charge would not ordinarily be made in the absence of this coverage. - 13.
-Expenses for services, treatment, or supplies not considered legal in the U.S. - 14.
-Expenses for services or supplies that are not specifically listed as a Covered Medical Service of this Medical Plan. - 15.
+Expenses incurred by individuals other than the covered Plan Participant receiving treatment, services, or supplies. - 11.
+Expenses for which the Plan Participant is not, in the absence of this coverage, legally obligated to pay, or for which a charge would not ordinarily be made in the absence of this coverage. - 12.
+Expenses for services, treatment, or supplies not considered legal in the U.S. - 13.
+Expenses for services or supplies that are not specifically listed as a Covered Medical Service of this Medical Plan. - 14.
+Expenses for treatment, services, or supplies not actually rendered to or received and used by the Plan Participant. - 15.
 Expenses for the following treatments, services, or supplies: - a.
 Expenses related to or connected with treatments, services, or supplies that are excluded under this Medical Plan; and - b.
 Treatments, services, or supplies that are the result of a medical complication resulting from a treatment, service or supply which is, or was at the time the expense was incurred, excluded from coverage under this Medical Plan.